-- An 8% price decrease in Bucharest due to a decrease in the energy component;
+A 3% price increase in Nicosia, due to an increase in the energy component;

-- A 5% price increase in Tallinn due to an increase in the energy component;
+A 1% price increase in Vienna, due to an increase in the energy component;

-- A 2% price increase in Prague and Rome due to increases in the energy components.
+A 1% price increase in Copenhagen, due to changes in the energy, distribution and distribution taxes components.

-The most significant changes that took place in the gas market this month were as follows:
+The changes taking place in the gas market this month being as follows:

-- A 4% price increase in Bucharest, due to an increase in the energy component;
+A 1% price decrease in Brussels, due to a decrease in the energy component;

-- A 1% price increase in Warsaw, due to changes in the energy and distribution components;
+A 1% price decrease in Athens, due to changes in the energy and distribution components;

-- A 1% price increase in Copenhagen and Rome due to increases in the energy component;
+A 1% price increase in Copenhagen, due to an increase in the energy component;

-Read how the economic turmoil and changing wholesale prices have impacted the residential energy bills from the monthly HEPI report as well as a Story of the Month: XBID – Successful Go-Live for a Cross-Border Intraday Market Project
+Read how the economic turmoil and changing wholesale prices have impacted the residential energy bills from the monthly HEPI report.

 Who is paying the most?
 Who is paying the least?